Small business owner, manager, constant brainstormer.

 Sommelier, restaurant manager, athlete, mother.

-Meira started working in hospitality 11 years ago in a Italian restaurant called ‘Bellini’ in Tel Aviv, Israel.
+Meira started working in hospitality 12 years ago in a little Italian restaurant called ‘Bellini’ in Tel Aviv, Israel.

 After growing to be a Restaurant Manager and a Sommelier Meira came to Melbourne 6 years ago to learn more and expand her experience with food and wine.

 In 2016 she was awarded the 'Age Good Food Guide Sommelier of the Year' .

 Meira is now an independent sommelier and wine consultant as well as being the sales representative of some of Australia’s best winemakers.

 Her latest achievement has been adding ‘Mum’ to her already remarkable resumé